PhilippeNguyen/keras_wavenet/README.md

  * keras_wavenet/layers/wavenet provides specific keras layers used in the Wavenet model.
  * keras_wavenet/model/wavenet provides some of the larger structures used in the wavenet model.
 For example, res_block builds the residual block core of the wavenet model.
 It's these functions/structures which you will want to look at/modify if you want to create a wavenet-like model for a different domain.

 Once you have a trained wavenet, you can generate samples from it using the Fast/Queued Wavenet algorithm.
-Use the run_wavenet.py script
+Use the run_wavenet.py script.

+If you have a trained wavenet, you can also use it to train a parallel wavenet using build_parallel_wavenet.py.